ronf/asyncssh/docs/api.rst

 the OID 2.5.29.37.0, which indicates the certificate can be used for any purpose.

-This check defaults to requiring a purpose of 'secureShellCient' for client certificates and 'secureShellServer' for server certificates and should not normally need to be changed.
+This check defaults to requiring a purpose of 'secureShellClient' for client certificates and 'secureShellServer' for server certificates and should not normally need to be changed.
 However, certificates which contain other purposes can be supported by providing alternate values to